-CI REATING A VIBRANT ECONOMY Table A.19 VE1 - EMPLOYMENT LAND SUPPLY Environmental Effects No significant effects Significant positive effects: A lower level of economic development growth would be more likely to facilitate a well- integrated transport system with residential population living closer to their place of work and to key local services and facilities, thus representing a more sustainable form of development.
+CREATING A VIBRANT ECONOMY Table A.19 VE1 - EMPLOYMENT LAND SUPPLY Environmental Effects No significant effects Significant positive effects: A lower level of economic development growth would be more likely to facilitate a well-integrated transport system with residential population living closer to their place of work and to key local services and facilities, thus representing a more sustainable form of development.
 Reuse and sensitive adaptation of existing historic buildings.
 Minor negative effects likely in relation to biodiversity, green space, open space and countryside, air quality/pollution and adaptation to climate change / managing flood risk.
 Such environmental risks can be alleviated / mitigated through the next stages of plan preparation Significant negative effects: Higher growth and pressure to deliver new sites for employment would likely necessitate bringing forward Greenfield sites outside the development limits, putting a greater strain on habitats and countryside assets.
 Higher growth would likely result in increased CO2 emissions and consequential impacts on climate change.
 Reasons for Selecting Preferred Option Option 2 is considered the most sustainable option both in the short and long term, and will secure an ambitious level of economic growth.
 This will have a positive effect enabling the City to compete with similar sized cities elsewhere in the UK in terms of attracting investment, creating jobs and driving the regional economy.
 Timescale of Impact Social: Assisting the reduction of deprivation is likely to be realised in the medium to long term.
-Mitigation or enhancement SA Objective 6: Ensure the LDP provides s SA Objective 7: Ensure the LDP provides s SA Objective 9: Through the LDP ensure th corridors and are located sufficiently close to SA Objective 11, 14 & 15: Targeting the city landscapes, geo-diversity are areas of open Regulation Assessment and local policies lopment in locations accessible to disadvantaged ur ufficient local services to match the planned level of ites that benefit of high levels of accessibility. at sites identified for economic are located in areas residential populations so as to encourage walking a centre and Brownfield sites within the existing settl space provision.
-Potential negative effects can be n or SUDS technology (where appropriate).
-Also, prior economic growth. best served by public transport near key transport and cycling. ement will help to mitigate against likely effects on hitigated through application of EIA, Habitat
+Mitigation or enhancement SA Objective 1 & 2: Ensure economic development in locations accessible to disadvantaged urban areas.
+SA Objective 6: Ensure the LDP provides sufficient local services to match the planned level of economic growth.
+SA Objective 7: Ensure the LDP provides sites that benefit of high levels of accessibility.
+SA Objective 9: Through the LDP ensure that sites identified for economic are located in areas best served by public transport near key transport corridors and are located sufficiently close to residential populations so as to encourage walking and cycling.
+SA Objective 11, 14 & 15: Targeting the city centre and Brownfield sites within the existing settlement will help to mitigate against likely effects landscapes, geo-diversity are areas of open space provision.
+Potential negative effects can be mitigated through application of EIA, Habitat Regulation Assessment and local policies SA Objective 19: Incorporate requirement for SUDS technology (where appropriate).
+Also, prioritise sites for development, which are not at floorisk.